cal-weng/Terminus-docs/docs/use-cases/stream-media.md

 2. Click on any file to start playback on your computer or mobile device.

 ### Access from browser
-1. Open files from your Olares desktop, or directly using the app address: `https://files.[OlaresDomainName]`.
+1. Open files from your Olares desktop, or directly using the app's URL: `https://files.[OlaresDomainName]`.
 2. Locate your media directory, and click on video files to begin playback.

 ## Access media files using Jellyfin